robertalorro/azure-iot-device-ecosystem/get_started/premio/windows-10-enterprise-premioinc-WIO-W221C-7100U-P-c-sharp.md

 -   [Prepare your development environment][setup-devbox-windows]
 -   [Setup your IoT hub][lnk-setup-iot-hub]
 -   [Provision your device and get its credentials][lnk-manage-iot-hub]
--   WIO-W221C 21.5in 16x9 IP66 Waterproof Panel PC.
+-   WIO-W221C 21.5in 16x9 IP66 i3 Waterproof Panel PC

 <a name="PrepareDevice"></a>
 # Step 2: Prepare your Device

--   After powering up your WIO-W221C 21.5in 16x9 IP66 Waterproof Panel PC device, be sure that it has established a network connection whether it is through ethernet, Wi-Fi, or cellular.
+-   After powering up your WIO-W221C 21.5in 16x9 IP66 i3 Waterproof Panel PC device, be sure that it has established a network connection whether it is through ethernet, Wi-Fi, or cellular.
 For more information, please download the device's <a href="https://premio.blob.core.windows.net/premio/uploads/resource/user-manual/UM_WIO-W221C.pdf" rel="nofollow">User's Manual</a>.

 <a name="Build"></a>
 # Step 3: Build and Run the sample